makedeb/makedeb-docs/content/prebuilt-mpr/getting-started.md

 weight: 2
 ---

-The Prebuilt-MPR currently supports and publishes packages for the following distributions:
+The Prebuilt-MPR currently supports and publishes packages for the following distributions and architectures:

+#### Distros
-- Ubuntu 20.04
+- Ubuntu 20.04 (`focal`)
-- Ubuntu 22.04
+- Ubuntu 22.04 (`jammy`)
+- Ubuntu 23.04 (`lunar`)
-- Debian 11
+- Debian 11 (`bullseye`)
+- Debian 12 (`bookworm`)

+#### Architectures
+- `amd64`
+- `arm64`

 {{< notice "note" >}}
-While the Prebuilt-MPR supports the above distributions, this doesn't necessarily mean all packages will be available for all listed distributions.
-[The MPR itself only supports the latest Ubuntu LTS](/using-the-mpr/support-policy), and not all packages are thus guaranteed to be able to be built.
+While the Prebuilt-MPR supports the above distributions and architectures, this doesn't mean all packages will be available for all systems:
-{{< /notice >}}

-{{< notice "note" >}}
-If you are on a different distribution/release, you can substitute the `$(lsb_release -cs)` command below with either `focal`, `jammy`, or `bullseye` for Ubuntu 20.04, Ubuntu 22.04, and Debian 11 respectively.
-Note that you may get broken packages though.
+- The MPR itself only supports the [latest Ubuntu LTS release](/using-the-mpr/support-policy), and packages are thus not guaranteed to be available on other distributions.
+- `arm64` support is currently experimental, and packages may not be available.

+You can see what packages are available after setting up the Prebuilt-MPR APT repository on your system.
 {{< /notice >}}

 ## Setting up the repository